You may be wondering where you can go on holiday now restrictions have eased for domestic and international travel.

 - FCDO travel advice:

 If advice for your destination is against ‘all travel’ or ‘all but essential travel’ it’s likely that you won’t be able to travel.
+If you’re travelling to Europe and the FCDO advise against ‘all but essential travel’, you can still travel with a level of cover when you add our European FCDO Travel Advice Extension add-on to your policy.
 Check the FCDO website for the latest information on whether or not a country is safe to travel to.

 Travel advice can change at short notice, so be sure to check all of the above before you book your trip and then again just before you travel.